API-Development-R-D/.github/profile/README.md

-## Make the world a better place through technology.
+## Make the world 🌍 a better place through technology 💻.
 ![Group 544](https://user-images.githubusercontent.com/48949523/187063652-aafd524a-ff01-4e03-ba11-709c99fc61e7.png)

 ## Who are we, and what we do?